 (For pastors, church business administrators, church communication directors, and anyone else who oversees people who create church communications--this is addressed to you.
 In addition, it is useful advice for church communication directors of volunteers.
-For all of you in similar positions, church communicators don't need more chocolate, they need these things....well maybe them AND some chocolate.)
+For all of you in similar positions, church communicators don't need more chocolate; they need the things I'm about to talk about....well maybe them AND some chocolate.)
+First is the video and then the longer text version of it.

 by Yvon Prehn, www.effectivechurchcom.com